 Having seen many glorious churches across Europe, I have to say that St. Stephen’s Cathedral easily ranks as one of the very best.
-Many notable events have occurred at the St. Stephen’s Cathedral, including Mozart’s marriage and funeral.
+Many notable events have occurred at St. Stephen’s Cathedral, including Mozart’s marriage and funeral.
 Napoleon even posted his farewell edict on the door in 1805.

-The nave of the St. Stephen’s Cathedral is enormous and stands out due to its Gothic vaulted ceiling.
+The nave of St. Stephen’s Cathedral is enormous and stands out due to its Gothic vaulted ceiling.
 The star feature of the interior, however, is undoubtedly the early 16th-century carved stone pulpit, with portraits of the four fathers of the Christian Church.